Frequently Asked Questions

 - How can I receive a copy of a particular Alameda Municipal Code section?

-- Where do I file a Small Claims Court action?
+- Where do I file a Small Claims Court action in Alameda County?

 - Why does the City provide private ambulance service?

 - What is the difference between a fire truck, a fire engine, and a ladder?